grafana/grafana/docs/sources/panels-refactor/transform-data/apply-transformation-to-data.md

 1. Navigate to the panel where you want to add one or more transformations.
 1. Click the panel title and then click **Edit**.
 1. Click the **Transform** tab.
-1. Select a transformation.
+1. Click a transformation.

-   A transformation row appear.
-You can configure the transformation options here.
+   A transformation row appear where you configure the transformation options.
 For more information about how to configure a transformation, refer to [Reference: Transformation functions](../../reference-transformation-functions/_index.md).

+   For information about available calculations, refer to [Reference: Calculations](../reference-calculations/_index.md).

 1. To apply another transformation, click **Add transformation**.